Policy

 If rangatahi requests to move in with a non-approved caregiver, this cannot occur as part of this entitlement.
 This living situation would be viewed as an independent living arrangement.

-We must monitor the Living Arrangement Agreement, and record our assessments of how it is or is not working, and any steps we need to take to update it if required.
+We must monitor the living arrangement and record our assessments of how it's working, and any steps we need to take to support the rangatahi and the caregiver.

 Visits by caregiver social worker